tinted-theming/tinty/USAGE.md

 directory if you don't use the default of Tinty.
 Tinty stores themes to `$XDG_DATA_HOME` based on [XDG Base Directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) by default.

+## Use your own schemes

+To use your own schemes, create a `custom-schemes/<scheme_system>-your-scheme-name.yaml` file in your data-dir (Run `tinty config --data-dir-path` to get the path to your data-dir).
+Where `<scheme_system>` is the system you use, currently we support `base16` and `base24`.
+After you've added your scheme, make sure it exists correctly by running `tinty list --custom-schemes`; If you do not see it listed, something is wrong and Tinty will not apply it.

+If everything works as expected, `tinty apply base16-your-scheme-name.yaml` should apply your scheme.

 ## Shell

 When Tinty does not have any `[[items]]` set up in `config.toml`, Tinty